Google Display Ads Guide: Campaign Set Up and Best Practices

-According to Google, with Google Display ads you can reach over 90% of global Internet users across more than two million apps and websites.
+According to Google, with Google Display Ads, you can reach over 90% of global Internet users across more than two million apps and websites.

-How to Set Up Effective Google Display Ads:
+How To Set Up Google Display Ads

 Step 1.
 Select a Campaign Goal

 This is the first step when setting up a Google Display campaign and one of the most important factors for it to be effective.